Cartrogen/FetchRecords-API/readme.md

 ```
 ### Criteria and conditions to consume the API
 1. All fields in the request object must be of type and format as mentioned in the above section.
+2. The API will return records that meet the following 2 conditions:
+	1. The createdAt date falls in between the input startDate and the user input endDate.
+	2. The sum of all elements in the counts array in the database records falls in between the user input minCount and the user input maxCount
-2. startDate must be less than or equal to endDate, otherwise the API will return an error.
+3. startDate must be less than or equal to endDate, otherwise the API will return an error.
-3. minCount must be less than or equal to maxCount, otherwise the API will return an error
+4. minCount must be less than or equal to maxCount, otherwise the API will return an error
-4. Code: 0 in response object means that the call to the API was successful and the subsequent retrieval of data from the database was successful.
+5. Code: 0 in response object means that the call to the API was successful and the subsequent retrieval of data from the database was successful.
-5. You could get an empty array of records with a successful repsonse if there were no records matching your criteria.
+6. You could get an empty array of records with a successful repsonse if there were no records matching your criteria.

 ## Testing with Jest
 All tests are written using the Jest testing framework.
 Documenation on Jest can found here - [Jest documentation](https://jestjs.io/).
 Note that in order to run the tests, you will have to first terminate your API and run the following command in your terminal in your IDE: